 When I moved to Los Angeles to pursue a career in music, I immediately fell into the pop genre.
 One time I mentioned to a producer that I was working with that I was interested in pursuing country, but he shot it down hard.
 His words were “you can’t do country in LA”.
 For so many years that thought has lived in my mind.
 Even if the idea crossed my mind, I always stopped myself, hearing that voice, “you can’t do country music in LA.
 You need to live in Nashville.”

 Over the past twelve years there have been so many signs that have made me slowly follow my heart.
 I finally woke up one morning and knew it was time.
 I had a conversation with my vocal coach and she agreed, seeing resonance in who I was and this genre of music.
 The following week I went in for a vocal lesson and Martina McBride was there with her husband John McBride.
 I had a long on conversation with John before I even knew who he was.
 He gave me some country music producers in LA. to contact.
-It’s jus these little things that present themselves to remind me that this is what I am meat to be doing right now.
+It’s just these little things that present themselves to remind me that this is what I am meant to be doing right now.
 It feels so right and so natural for me.

 It’s important to venture through life head on, despite the curve balls.
 It’s through all of these experiences that one learns and grows.
 Eventually, fear takes a back seat and the truth unravels.